imgag/ngs-bits/doc/GSvarServer/index.md

 ### Is it possible to deploy GSvarServer in a cloud (e.g. in AWS or Hetzner)?

 Yes, more information can be found [here](run_gsvar_in_cloud.md)

+### How to test if the server is working correctly?

+* The easiest way is to open a browser at `https://[DOMAIN_NAME]:[SERVER_PORT]` (use `localhost`, if the server is running locally).
+You should be able to see the index page of `GSvarServer`.

+* To make sure the client-server communication works properly, you need to login inside your `GSvar` application.
+You should be able to see the login winodw, and logging in should work with valid credentials.

+* Reading BAM/CRAM files sometimes does not work properly (due to SSL problems, missing or incorrect `htslib` dependencies, etc.).
+Try running `Tools` -> `Determine gender` -> `Based on heterozygous SNPs on X` agains a known sample.
+If the tools returns valid results, everything is fine.

+* Streaming of GZ files may not work properly.
+Try running `Tools` -> `Sample ancesntry` against a known sample.
+If the tools returns valid results, everything is fine.

+* In `Help` -> `About` dialog you can find more details about the server and the client you are currently using.
+This information may be helpful in troubleshooting.